biztory/tableau-server-webhooks-to-slack/README.md

 This descriptively named application is a small server-side Python script that will:

-* Create a webhook for you on Tableau Server, for any of the available events (or for now: workbook created).
+* Create webhooks for you on Tableau Server, for any of the events supported.
-* Listen to said webhook.
+* Listen to said webhooks.
 * When the event occurs, capture the relevant information and post that to Slack.

 Potential/planned improvements:

-* Handle [all events](https://github.com/tableau/webhooks-docs#events) rather than just workbook created.
-This probably boils down to first, creating a webhook for each event type (with the same URL/endpoint), and second, adjust how we process a response to handle all cases generically.
+* ~Handle [all events](https://github.com/tableau/webhooks-docs#events) rather than just workbook created.
+This probably boils down to first, creating a webhook for each event type (with the same URL/endpoint), and second, adjust how we process a response to handle all cases generically.~ This is done.
 * Extend to work with platforms other than Slack, including e.g. Teams.

 ## Architecture